jstetich/Shellfish_Bacteria/Analysis/Exploratory-Data-Analysis.md

 for models that allow us to explore the impact of both categorical and quantitative predictors.

-Here are the criteris used for establishing shellfish harvest area
+Here are the criteria used for establishing shellfish harvest area

 ## Growing Area Classification Standards